jackocnr/intl-tel-input/README.md

 ```

 **isPossibleNumber**
 Check if the current number is possible.
 This is a simple form of validation that only checks the length of the number but should be sufficient for most use cases.
 See `isValidNumber` for more accurate validation, but the advantage of `isPossibleNumber` is that it is much more future-proof as while countries around the world regularly update their number rules, they very rarely change their number lengths.
+If it returns false, you can use `getValidationError` to get more information.
 Requires the `utilsScript` option.
 ```js
 const isPossible = iti.isPossibleNumber();
 ```
 Returns: `true`/`false`

 **isValidNumber**
 Check if the current number is valid - [see example](https://intl-tel-input.com/examples/validation.html).
 This is a very accurate validation check (with specific rules for each dial code etc).
+Note that these valid number rules change each month for various countries around the world, so you need to be careful to keep the plugin up-to-date else you will start rejecting valid numbers.
+For a simpler and more future-proof form of validation, see `isPossibleNumber` above.
 If validation fails, you can use `getValidationError` to get more information.
 Requires the `utilsScript` option.
 ```js
 const isValid = iti.isValidNumber();
 ```